chantaltan/DH110-CHANTALTAN/assignment05/README.md

 - How might I design an accessible learning experience for middle-aged men *with no prior experience* playing an instrument?
 - How might I design an accessible learning experience for middle-aged men *with prior experience* playing an instrument?

-Ready more about the user research [here](https://github.com/chantaltan/DH110-CHANTALTAN/blob/main/assignment03/README.md).
+Read more about the user research [here](https://github.com/chantaltan/DH110-CHANTALTAN/blob/main/assignment03/README.md).

 #### Personas
 From the user research, I created two personas reflecting the experiences pointed out in the research questions: